JoseLopez36/FlyChams-ROS2-v1.3.1/ros2_ws/src/flychams_dashboard/README.md

 The `flychams_dashboard` package provides user interface and visualization tools for the FlyChams system.
 It handles:

 1. **GUI interface** - Provides a graphical user interface for monitoring the system
-2. **Data visualization** - Creates visual representations of system state
+2. **Metrics creation** - Creates metrics for plotting purposes
+3. **Marker creation** - Creates markers for visualization purposes

 ## Nodes

 ### GUI Manager

-- Graphical user interface for system monitoring:
+- Graphical user interface manager for system monitoring:
   - Manages windowing and display of system information
+  - Handles user interactions and GUI control

-### Visualization
+### Metrics Factory

-- Handles visual representation of system state:
+- Handles creation of metrics for plotting purposes:
-  - Creates and publishes RViz2 markers
-  - Provides metrics for agents, targets, clusters, etc. for plotting purposes
+  - Creates metrics for agents, targets, clusters, etc.
+  - Publishes metrics to specific topics
+  - Allows plotting of metrics in PlotJuggler or other tools

+### Marker Factory

+- Handles creation of markers for visualization purposes:
+  - Creates markers for agents, targets, clusters, etc.
+  - Publishes markers to specific topics
+  - Allows visualization of markers in RViz2

 ## Configuration